How To Set Up A QuickBooks Pro Account

 First things first, you’ll have to download QuickBooks Pro onto your computer.
 Before you do this, look at the QuickBooks Pro hardware requirements to ensure your computer makes the grade.

 If you haven’t done so yet, you’ll need to purchase a QuickBooks Pro license.
-There are two ways to buy the software:
+There are several ways to buy the software:

-- Directly from the QuickBooks Pro website (for $299.95, price usually discounted)
+- Purchase a subscription from the QuickBooks Pro website (for $299.99/year, price usually discounted)

-- From a local office supplies store like Staples (price varies by store)
+- From a local office supplies store, such as Staples (price varies by store)

 Step 1: Begin The Download

 If you purchased your QuickBooks Pro license directly from Intuit’s website, you’ll be provided a license number and product number.
-You’ll need to have these numbers handy in order to create your account.
+You’ll need to have these numbers handy to create your account.

-Once you have these numbers, go to your order confirmation and click on the “Start using Quickbooks Pro now” button or go to this download link to install QuickBooks Pro onto your computer.
-Make sure you’ve selected the right version of QuickBooks Pro before beginning the download.
+Once you have these numbers, go to your order confirmation and click on the “Start using Quickbooks Pro now” button to install QuickBooks Pro onto your computer.
+Make sure you’ve selected the correct version of QuickBooks Pro before beginning the download.

-If you purchased your license in a store like Staples, you’ll find the license and product number on the back of your QuickBooks Pro box.
+If you purchased your license in a store (such as Staples), you’ll find the license and product number on the back of your QuickBooks Pro box.
 Once you have these numbers, open the package and insert the disc into your computer to begin the download.
-After this point, the installation and setup processes are the same, no matter which way you purchased the software.
+After this point, the installation and setup processes are the same, no matter how you purchased the software.

 Note: The download will take quite some time.